MaiRiosIPla/MaiRiosiPla/README.md

 Oops!
-This readme got deleted yesterday and i'm Working on it again 😅
+This readme got deleted yesterday and I'm working on it again 😅

+As a temporal thing, check out my personal website: [joanriosipla.github.io](https://joanriosipla.github.io)

 <!--
 **JoanRiosiPla/JoanRiosiPla** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.